The Book of the Hanging Gardens: Content

-Critical reception
+Carl Schorske interpreted the disintegration of George's garden as symbolizing the breakdown of traditional order, a cultural shift paralleled in Schoenberg's own departure from musical tradition.

+Reception

 Upon its initial debut in 1910, The Book of the Hanging Gardens was not critically acclaimed or accepted in mainstream culture.
 Hanging Gardens complete lack of tonality was initially disdained.
 Although a limited number of his works, including The Book of the Hanging Gardens, had been played in Paris since 1910, there was little attention from the French press for Schoenberg's music in general.
 The reviews received elsewhere were usually scathing.
 James Huneker in the New York Times in 1913 went so far as to call Schoenberg "A musical anarchist who upset all of Europe."

 Deemed the Second Viennese School, Schoenberg and his students Anton Webern and Alban Berg helped to make Hanging Gardens and works like it more acceptable.
 By the 1920s, a radical shift had occurred in the French reception of Schoenberg, his Hanging Gardens, and atonality in general.
 "For progressives, he became an important composer whose atonal works constituted a legitimate form of artistic expression."